Items to Consider Before Opening a Restaurant

 It's important to understand food costs and how to maximize your profits.
 It’s also good to know some design tricks that will make your menu easier to read or more enticing—or consult a creative person who can assist you with the design.

 Restaurants across the country are under pressure to create healthy children’s menus, resulting in fast food giants like McDonald's including various options in their kids' meals.
 Adjusting your children’s menu to offer healthy meals make sense.
 There are many ways to improve the nutritional value of restaurant meals that are both easy and affordable.

-Restaurant catering offers an opportunity to increase sales and expand your customer base.
-There are many different types of catering options -site to off-premise.
-Catering opportunities include business catering, holiday catering or large events like weddings, as well as community fundraising events.
+Adding catering services offers an opportunity to increase sales and expand your customer base.
+Catering options can be on-site or off-premises.
+Opportunities include business catering, holiday catering, or large events like weddings, as well as community fundraising events.

 Catering is ideal for restaurants that already employ a trained staff and own much of the necessary equipment.